bytecode77/r77-rootkit/README.md

  - EnumServicesStatusExW
  - NtDeviceIoControlFile

-The only exception is `advapi32.dll` and `sechost.dll`.
-These functions are hooked to hide services.
-This is because the actual service enumeration happens in services.exe, which cannot be injected.

 ## AV/EDR evasion

 Several AV and EDR evasion techniques are in use:

 - **AMSI bypass:** The PowerShell inline script disables AMSI by patching `amsi.dll!AmsiScanBuffer` to always return `AMSI_RESULT_CLEAN`.
+Polymorphism is used to evade signature detection of the AMSI bypass.
 - **DLL unhooking:** Since EDR solutions monitor API calls by hooking `ntdll.dll`, these hooks need to be removed by loading a fresh copy of `ntdll.dll` from disk and restoring the original section.
 Otherwise, process hollowing would be detected.

 ## Test environment

-The Test Console can be used to inject r77 to or detach r77 from individual processes.
+The Test Console is a useful tool to inject r77 into individual processes and to test drive the configuration system.

 ![](https://bytecode77.com/images/pages/r77-rootkit/testconsole.png)